 1. Decide on the area of counseling to pursue.

 The requirements for a Wyoming counseling license will vary depending on the type of counseling you’d like to practice.
 You can save time and money by researching the various fields of counseling ahead of time and choosing one area to pursue.

 2. Complete the degree required for your counseling practice area.

-Most of the major types of counseling licensure described in this guide require a master’s degree in a related field to the type of licensure sought.
-Professional counselors require a master’s degree in mental health counseling, marriage and family therapists must have a master’s degree in marriage and family therapy, and school counselors must have a master’s degree in school counseling or a related field.
+Most of the major types of counseling licensure described in this guide require a master’s or doctoral degree in a related field to the type of licensure sought.
+Professional counselors require a master’s or doctoral degree in mental health counseling, marriage and family therapists must have a master’s or doctoral degree in marriage and family therapy, and school counselors must have a master’s degree in school counseling or a related field.
 Substance abuse counselors can become certified with a bachelor’s degree, although a master’s degree in a related field is needed for licensure.

 3. Become licensed to practice counseling in Wyoming.

 The final step in becoming a professional counselor is to earn a license through the appropriate licensure body.
 The Wyoming Mental Health Professions Licensing Board (the Board) is responsible for licensing professional counselors, marriage and family therapists, and substance abuse counselors, while the Wyoming Professional Teaching Standards Board (PTSB) licenses school counselors.
 Continue reading to learn more about the major types of counseling licensure in Wyoming.